Pfizer has long recognized the risks posed by global climate change, such as more severe weather events and potential adverse impacts on human health.

 In particular, we aim to:

-- Fulfill our responsibilities under the UN Global Compact “Caring for Climate: Business Leadership Platform”.
+- Fulfill our responsibilities under the UN Global Compact “Caring for Climate” initiative of which Pfizer is a signatory.

 - Reduce our GHG emissions by setting public goals and internal targets.

 Notable actions we're undertaking to meet our climate change commitments include: